facebook/docusaurus/website/docs/typescript-support.md

 ## Initialization {#initialization}

 Docusaurus supports writing and using TypeScript theme components.
-If the init template provides a Typescript variant, you can directly initialize a site with full TypeScript support by using the `--typescript` flag.
+If the init template provides a TypeScript variant, you can directly initialize a site with full TypeScript support by using the `--typescript` flag.

 ```bash
 npx create-docusaurus@latest my-website classic --typescript